mmmangooo/Milestone-Project2/TESTING.md

 4. As a hiker with children, I want to be able to find more in-depth information about and some pictures of the different trails and starting points so I can show them to my children and spark their interest in going there

-     * The info pages about each location contains in-depth information and images of that location
+     * The user finds in-depth information and images of each location in the info page
-     * The information provided is of a suitable length to be read to children without them losing their interest
+     * The user information provided is of a suitable length to be read to children without them losing their interest
-     * There are only two images on each page and they are chosen to show some the characteristics of the location that could be of interest to a child
+     * The user finds two images on each info page and those images show some characteristics of the location that could be of interest to a child

 ![Image of images on info-page](./assets/images/info-images.png)
 ![Image of text on info-page](./assets/images/info-text.png)